Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

-Analysis of the results for the average distance ( Fig.\ref{XP1_ALL}(C)), the average walking speed ( Fig.\ref{XP1_ALL}(D)), and the individual standard deviations of the speed (Fig.\ref{XP1_ALL} (E)) supports \textbf{[H1-2]}.
+Analysis of the results for the average distance (Fig.\ref{XP1_ALL}(C)), the average walking speed (Fig.\ref{XP1_ALL}(D)), and the individual standard deviations of the speed (Fig.\ref{XP1_ALL} (E)) support \textbf{H1-2}.
 As shown in Fig.\ref{XP1_ALL} (C), the participants successfully achieved a speed of 3.5 m/s with SHeF-WIP, whereas with GUD-WIP, the participants started to face difficulties in catching up with the target at 2.5 m/s.
 A similar conclusion can be obtained from Fig.\ref{XP1_ALL} (E): the speed control was significantly more stable with SHeF-WIP than with GUD-WIP in the speed conditions of 2.5 and 3.5 m/s.
 Considering Figs.\ref{XP1_ALL} (C) and (E), we can roughly estimate that the ceiling of virtual speed that users can control with stability is the speed in the 2.5 m/s condition for GUD-WIP and the speed in the 3.5 m/s condition for SHeF-WIP.
 These speeds were 1.84 $\pm$ 0.18 m/s for GUD-WIP and 3.10 $\pm$ 0.23 m/s for SHeF-WIP (Fig.\ref{XP1_ALL} (D)).
 This estimated maximum speed of GUD-WIP is similar to the result of Bruno et al. \cite{Bruno:2013}, where the speed was 1.93 $\pm$ 0.23 m/s; however, they did not consider stability.
-In addition, considering that the average step frequency with SHeF-WIP was significantly lower at high speeds (Fig.\ref{XP1_ALL}(B)) and that SHeF-WIP enabled more stable control of lower speeds than GUD-WIP (Fig.\ref{XP1_ALL} (E) ), we can conclude that SHeF-WIP can achieve wider range of virtual speeds (about +80\%) with more stability and less intensity, resulting in richer experience and probably less fatigue and lower risk of injury than GUD-WIP.
+In addition, considering that the average step frequency with SHeF-WIP was significantly lower at high speeds (Fig.\ref{XP1_ALL}(B)) and that SHeF-WIP enabled more stable control of lower speeds than GUD-WIP (Fig.\ref{XP1_ALL} (E) ), we can conclude that SHeF-WIP can achieve a wider range of virtual speeds (about +80\%) with more stability and slower motion because of lower stepping frequency.
+We suggest that this results in a richer experience and probably less fatigue and a lower risk of injury than GUD-WIP.